Terrell Suggs

 Suggs is a seven-time Pro Bowl selection, a two time All-Pro, and was named NFL Defensive Player of the Year in 2011.
-Suggs has won two Super Bowls in his career, Super Bowl XLVII in 2012 with the Ravens and Super Bowl LIV in 2019 with the Chiefs, both over the San Francisco 49ers.
-Suggs is 8th on the NFL's all-time sacks list (tracked since 1982) and 1st all-time in tackles for a loss (tracked since 1999).
+Suggs won two Super Bowls in his career, Super Bowl XLVII in 2012 with the Ravens and Super Bowl LIV in 2019 with the Chiefs.
+Suggs is eighth on the NFL's all-time sacks list (tracked since 1982) and first all-time in tackles for loss (tracked since 1999).
+He is fourth all-time in postseason sacks.

-Early years
+Early life

-Suggs was born in Minneapolis, Minnesota, the son of Laverne Dian (née Kennedy) and Donald Lee Suggs.
-He was raised in St. Paul, Minnesota.
+Suggs was born in Minneapolis, Minnesota, and raised in St. Paul.
 While growing up in Saint Paul, he played youth football, as a center, with future major league MVP baseball player Joe Mauer as quarterback.
 Suggs moved to Arizona after the eighth grade.
 As a teenager, he attended multiple schools, the first being Chandler High School.
 He later transferred to Hamilton High School where he set the Arizona Class 5A record for rushing yards in a game with 367 against Yuma Kofa as a junior in 1999.

 As a senior, Suggs was named a Parade high school All-American in 2000, Gatorade Arizona Player of the Year, the No. 1 jumbo athlete in the nation by SuperPrep Magazine, Arizona Player of the Year by USA Today as well as an All-American by USA Today and the 60th-best player in the nation by Sporting News.

 In addition to football, Suggs played AAU basketball.